TheRustifyer/dotfiles/README.md

 But in the mean time, I forked the fork that is opening the `Windows` implementation *PR* and added some cleanup and custom niceties.
 So, you'll be able to use `Zellij` on *Windows*

+// TODO do we need more content here?

 ## Terminal emulators

 The setup comes preparated for choose between `Wezterm` or `Alacritty` as your terminal emulators (or take both) .